chetnashah/webconcepts/SQL.md

 * no. of books `per` author
 * avg height `per` birth contry.
 * Total sales `per` product.

+**Like any other value, NULL values have their own group; if we have a NULL in any of the columns in GROUP BY, an extra group of records is created for those records**

 Once we've decided how to group our data, we can then perform aggregations on the remaining columns.